DaveRLashley/Cyclistic/README.md

 # Cyclistic
-A Data-Driven Marketing Strategy for Cyclistic to convert casual riders to annual subscribers
+A Data-Driven Marketing Strategy for Cyclistic to convert casual riders to annual subscribers.

 ## Tools Used
 - SQL